 The above analysis allows us to estimate costs of compliance for different types of vessels.
-Table 25 provides results of these costs for MARPOL VI, Med ECA, and a Med ECA with scrubbers.
+Table 25 provides results of these costs for MARPOL VI, the proposed Med ECA, and the proposed Med ECA with scrubbers.
 Results show that per vessel costs are largest for the biggest most powerful vessels, which include cruise ships, RoPax vessels, containers, and vehicle carriers.
-The columns represent total costs under each scenario; annual cost increases would be the difference between column prices, e.g., for Cruisers the difference between Med ECA average cost and MARPOL VI average cost would be about \$550k per year.
+The columns represent total costs under each scenario; annual cost increases would be the difference between column prices, e.g., for Cruisers the difference between the proposed Med ECA average cost and MARPOL VI average cost would be about \$550k per year.